-Craig Boone in Fallout: New Vegas is suffering this after being ordered to massacre innocent refugees at Bitter Springs, and losing his wife to Legion enslavement, therefore being forced to Mercy Kill her.
-Courier: "Why isn't your punishment over?"
-Boone: "Because I'm still alive".
-Other possible examples include Rose of Sharon Cassidy, the sole survivor of an attack on her caravan, who has turned to Drowning Her Sorrows, and Raul Tejada, a pre-War ghoul whose little sister was killed and mutilated by raiders.
+- Craig Boone in Fallout: New Vegas is suffering this after being ordered to massacre innocent refugees at Bitter Springs, and later losing his wife to Legion enslavement and being forced to Mercy Kill her.

-Shirou of Fate/stay night, though it only really becomes prominent in UBW when people actively question him about why he wants to save everyone, if that's what he really wants to do and what he does that he has fun doing.
+- Shirou of Fate/stay night, though it only really becomes prominent in UBW when people actively question him about why he wants to save everyone, if that's what he really wants to do and what he does that he has fun doing.
 Relevant part of this trope is that he feels guilty about being unable to save anyone else at the fire, had given up and was saved by a fluke when no one else was.
 He feels he doesn't actually deserve to have fun and instead what he should be doing is more training that nearly kills him every night.

-Because of that, unlike normal people, Shirou is unable to create his own happiness and feels "happy" only if people around him are also happy.
+- Because of that, unlike normal people, Shirou is unable to create his own happiness and feels "happy" only if people around him are also happy.
 Which leads him always putting the needs of others before his own.
 Zigzagged when it's revealed that Shirou didn't actually become like this out of guilt, but simply because he had wanted to find the same happiness Kiritsugu had felt on saving Shirou.

-Hanako of Katawa Shoujoalso survived a fire at the cost of her family, but for a slightly more... personally traumatic reason than Shirou.
+- Hanako of Katawa Shoujo also survived a fire at the cost of her family, but for a slightly more... personally traumatic reason than Shirou.